 It is not feminist historians and writers who are confused about who is liberal and who is radical however, it is the conservatives and Christians who criticize feminism who are confused.

-When Christians or others criticize feminism they typically insert “radical” in front of “feminism” to avoid attacking all of feminism since they believe that feminism before the 1960s was benign or not even feminism, just social reform, or that feminism in the 1960s and 70s had merit but was hijacked by radicals.
-Thy myth of feminism being benign before the 1960s was addressed at length in my post The Total Anti-Feminist so I won’t go into that here.
-The problem with the “hijacking” idea is that any original merit in second wave feminism is very hard to find for a conservative, traditionally-minded person, and should be impossible to find for a Christian.
+Further, when Christians or others criticize feminism they typically insert “radical” in front of “feminism” to avoid attacking all of feminism since they believe that feminism before the 1960s was benign or not even feminism, just social reform, or that feminism in the 1960s and 70s had merit but was hijacked by radicals.
+Thy myth of feminism being benign before the 1960s was addressed at length in my post The Total Anti-Feminist so I won’t discuss that here.
+The problem with the “hijacking” idea is that any original merit in second wave feminism is very hard to find for a traditionally-minded conservative person, and should be impossible to find for a Christian.